 Connect with Berkeley County CEOS

-Berkeley County CEOS members impact our community and are part of a larger statewide fabric of CEOS member clubs improving West Virginia.
+Berkeley County CEOS members impact our community and are part of a larger statewide fabric of CEOS (Community, Education and Outreach Service) members improving West Virginia.

 A statewide club supporting West Virginia since 1914